edgedb/edgedb/docs/cli/index.rst

 * You can uninstall EdgeDB server or remove the ``edgedb`` command at any time.

-With command-line tools installed see
-:ref:`server installation <ref_tutorial_install>` or
-:ref:`connection options <ref_cli_edgedb_connopts>` to connect to a remote server.
+.. rubric:: Connection options

+All commands respect a common set of
+:ref:`connection options <ref_cli_edgedb_connopts>`, which let you specify a target instance.
+This instance can be local to your machine or hosted remotely.

+.. _ref_cli_edgedb_nightly:

+.. rubric:: Nightly version

-To install the nightly version of the command-line tools (that's not the same as the nightly version of the EdgeDB server) use this
+To install the nightly version of the CLI (not to be confused with the nightly version of EdgeDB itself!) use this command:
-command:

 .. code-block:: bash